ExpressVPN Review Summary

 24/7 live chat

 - Split tunneling feature (for Mac OS, Windows, and routers)

-- Works with Netflix
+- Works with Netflix and other streaming services

 - 24/7 live chat support